 - 2 tbsp sea salt or to taste

 - 1 tsp red chili flakes

 - 2 tsp dried thyme

 - Fill a large pot with water and bring it to a boil;

 - When the water starts boiling, scoop in the tomatoes; take them out when the peel breaks;

-- Allow the tomatoes to cool then peel and remove the stems;
+- Allow the tomatoes to cool, then peel them and remove the stems;

 - Cut the tomatoes into big chunks;

-- Heat a sauce pan or a large skillet and add the olive oil; when it's sizzling add the diced shallots; sauté over medium heat for about 3 minutes than add the garlic and sauté for another 2-3 minutes until soft and fragrant; stir continuously to prevent burning;
+- Heat a sauce pan or a large skillet and add the olive oil; when it's sizzling add the diced shallots; sauté over medium heat for about 3 minutes, then add the garlic and sauté for another 2-3 minutes, until soft and fragrant; stir continuously to prevent burning;

-- Add tomatoes with all released juice into the pan and when it starts simmering stir in the rest of the ingredients; turn the heat to low and cover with a lit and let the sauce simmer for about 50 minutes;
+- Add tomatoes with all released juice into the pan and, when it starts simmering, stir in the rest of the ingredients; turn the heat to low, cover with a lid and let the sauce simmer for about 50 minutes;

-- Stir occasionally and smash the tomatoes chunks against the pan sides with a wooden spoon;
+- Stir occasionally and press the tomatoes chunks against the pan sides with a wooden spoon to smash them;

-- When the sauce gets as thick as you want it, remove it from the heat;
+- When the sauce gets as thick as you want, remove it from the heat;

-- Serve it right away or store it in the fridge in an airtight glass container.
+- Serve right away or store it in the fridge in an airtight glass container.

-- Removing the tomatoes peel is not a mandatory step so, you can skip it.
+- Peeling the tomatoes is not a mandatory step ; you can skip it.

 - If you want a thinner sauce, let it simmer for less time.

-- If you’re using the sauce for pasta, you might want a thicker consistency, so allow it to simmer a bit more than the indicated time.
+- If you’re using the sauce for pasta, you might want a thicker consistency; in this case, allow it to simmer a bit more than the indicated time.